gocd/docs.go.cd/content/advanced_usage/ui_testing.md

 4. Edit your VNC config to use fvwm and not twm as the window manager. (replace twm with fvwm in \~/.vnc/xstartup)
 5. Edit '/etc/default/go-agent' and change the line 'VNC=N' to 'VNC=Y'

 Restart your agent and it will now have access to an X11 server that you can also connect to with your favourite VNC client.
-The default DISPLAY that Go uses is :3
+The default DISPLAY that GoCD uses is :3

 >- If there are any other environmental variables that need to be set for your UI testing tools, they correct place to set these is in your /etc/default/go-agent file.
 Don't forget to export them!
 >- You can connect to your session with vncviewer to see what's going on.
 Use vncviewer < agent-host-name >:3